 If your stay in the Netherlands is shorter than three months, you are not typically required to apply for a residence permit.
 Contact the Sociale Verzekeringsbank (SVB) through this page if you have any doubts about your insurance status and whether your home country insurance covers you in the Netherlands during your stay.

 Non-EU/EEA/Swiss residents: Dutch healthcare insurance and private health insurance

 If you are not from the EU/EEA or Switzerland and if you are planning to study for more than three months in the Netherlands, you are required to apply for a resident’s permit upon arrival.
 After obtaining the residence permit, you are obligated to take out Dutch health insurance.
 In the meantime, however, you can get private health insurance to be covered.

 If you are not from the EU/EEA or Switzerland, you will have to verify with your current healthcare insurer whether or not they cover medical costs in the Netherlands.
 If not, it is highly recommended that you get a private health insurance that covers the most essential medical care in the Netherlands.
-There are several private health insurers that offer special international healthcare insurance for foreigners that are going to study in the Netherlands, for example Allianz, Aon and IPS.
-Visit their websites for more detailed information.
+There are several private health insurers that offer special international healthcare insurance for foreigners that are going to study in the Netherlands, including:

 Necessary steps to get basic Dutch healthcare insurance